tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 #### Minsky's Thinking model

-First basis that is used in this work is  computer science.
+First basis that is used in this work is  AI.
 We used Marvin Minsky emotional thinking approach.
 Marvin Minsky in his book "The emotion machine"[emotion_machine] described human thinking model.
 Main structural idea that we used and adopted is "Model of six".

 Model of six thinking levels: